Category Archives: Books

 A polarity is a paradoxical situation in which two interdependent and seemingly contradictory states must be maintained for success over time.
 In business, leadership and life, we find ourselves presented by polarities all the time, often without even realising.

 As leaders, we’re told that we must be great problem solvers.
 That’s true, but a polarity is not the same thing as a problem, for which a definitive solution can be reached at a given point in time.
 That’s why the ability to recognise when we are facing a polarity – otherwise known as a paradox, duality, dichotomy, tension, or wicked problem – can be a developmental leap for leaders.
-Embracing the polarities we face with a both/and mindset, as opposed to trying to solve them as problems with an either/or approach, opens up whole new ways forward.
+Embracing polarities with a both/and mindset, as opposed to trying to solve them as problems with an either/or approach, opens up whole new ways forward.

-In this article, we’ll meet a number of leaders who are facing polarities at work.
+We’ll meet a number of leaders who are facing polarities at work.
 We’ll focus on Shrupti, the founder and CEO of a crypto analytics business.
-We’ll unpack how she identified and navigated a polarity that was holding her leadership and business back.
-With these practical examples, you too will gain a greater understanding of how you can identify and work more effectively with polarities.
+We’ll unpack how she identified and navigated a polarity that was holding her leadership back.
+With these practical examples, you’ll gain a greater understanding of how to identify and work more effectively with polarities.

 Continue reading